-Silicon Graphics is a registered trademark and IRIS, IRISconsole, IRIS InSight, IRIX, Onyx, Origin, SGI, SGIconsole and the SGI logo are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIS, IRIX, and Origin are registered trademarks and IRIS, IRISconsole, IRIS InSight, Onyx, and SGIconsole are trademarks of Silicon Graphics, Inc.

 EtherLite is a trademark of Digi International, Inc. Linux is a trademark of Linus Torvalds.
-PostScript is a registered trademark of Adobe Systems, Inc. UNIX is a registered trademark of The Open Group in the United States and other countries.
+PostScript is a registered trademark of Adobe Systems, Inc. RPM is a trademark of Red Hat, Inc. UNIX is a registered trademark of The Open Group in the United States and other countries.
 The X device is a trademark of the Open Group.
-Windows is a trademark of Microsoft Corporation.
+Windows is a registered trademark of Microsoft Corporation.